fpetrot/qemu-ap/README.rst

 ====
 Additionnal information for the ap-stable branch
 ====
-The *ap-stable* branch contains the current version of the arbitrary precision support for riscv64.
+The *ap-stable* branch contains the current version of the arbitrary precision support for riscv64 whose principle is described in our paper:

+Marie Badaroux and Frédéric Pétrot.
+"Arbitrary and Variable Precision Floating-Point Arithmetic Support in Dynamic Binary Translation."
+Proceedings of the 26th Asia and South Pacific Design Automation Conference, 2021, available [here](https://hal.science/hal-03117382/).

 Builing QEMU with arbitrary precision arithmetic support thank's to mpfr:
 (assuming directory is `qemu-ap` and build directory `qemu-ap/build-ap`)